mgilbert311/CS475proj4/README.md

 ﻿# proj4
 Xinu Project 4 for OS 475 Evan, Mark, Hunter

-Test case is in main_dl.c:
+Test case is in main_dl.c, change the Makefile main.c to main_dl.c to see in action:

 In our test case we have 4 worker threads and 4 different locks.
 Worker 0 requires lock 0 first, and lock 1 second.
 Worker 1 requires lock 2 first, and lock 3 second.